 From 2010-2014, Dr Cousins completed her PhD under the supervision of Professors Philippa Saunders and Hilary Critchley at The University of Edinburgh.
 Her project focused on delineating the mechanisms that contribute to the restoration of endometrial integrity following menstruation.
 During her PhD, Dr Cousins was also part of a group that developed an animal model for the study of endometriosis, closely mimicking the human disease.
 Dr Cousins undertook her first post-doctoral position with Professor Saunders from 2014-2015, exploring the inflammatory environment of the endometrium during post-menstrual repair.

-In 2015 Dr Cousins was recruited to The Ritchie Centre under the supervision of Associate Professor Caroline Gargett to continue her work on endometrial regeneration.
+In 2015, Dr Cousins was recruited to The Ritchie Centre under the supervision of Professor Caroline Gargett to continue her work on endometrial regeneration and endometriosis.
 Dr Cousins’ main research interests are in endometrial function and dysfunction and how the latter may contribute to endometrial pathologies including endometriosis, adenomyosis or heavy menstrual bleeding.

 Bertoldo MJ, Andraweera PH, Bromfield EG, Cousins FL, Lindsay LA, Paiva P, Regan SL, Rose RD, Akison LK (2018).
 Recent and Emerging Reproductive Biology Research in Australia and New Zealand: Highlights from the Society of Reproductive Biology Annual Meeting, 2017.
 Reproduction, Fertility and Development; https://doi.org/10.1071/RD17445